bxdoan/bxdoan/README.md

 <div align="center">

-> It’s your place in the world; it’s your life.
-Go on and do all you can with it, and make it the life you want to live.
+> The only way to do great work is to love what you do.

-> — Mae Jemison —
+> — Steve Jobs —

 </div>